GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2026-08-25-detecting-assignments-in-the-ast.md

 ## TreePath

 Without TreePath the AST can only be traversed top-down.
-If you have a specific tree object and you want to see of wh ich tree it is a child, you need TreePath.
+If you have a specific tree object and you want to find its parent, you need TreePath.
 Every tree in the AST has an associated TreePath object that knows its parent TreePath, thus forming upward chains.
+Traversing upward is easier, because while a tree almost always has multiple children, it has only one parent.

 In TreePathScanner, there is a field `path` that returns the TreePath object linked to the Tree.
 The method to retrieve it, when working in an extension of TreePathScanner is: